-To make sure you are using LSI Keywords, you can search the keyword in Google and scroll down the bottom where you will find “Searches Related to……”.
+To make sure you are using LSI Keywords, you can search the keyword in Google and scroll down to the bottom where you will find “Searches Related to……”.
 If you write long content then don’t bother about LSI Keywords.
 You will naturally use them in your content.

 5. Title Modifiers

-Using Title Modifiers like “best”, “only”, “review”, “2018”, “checklist” could help your post rank higher for the Long Tail Keywords.
+Using Title Modifiers like “best”, “only”, “review”, “2018”, and “checklist” could help your post rank higher for the Long Tail Keywords.

 6. Quality Content